It’s a good time to call us.

 A surprising number of people do not have Wills.
-A recent study revealed that over half of Canadians haven’t gotten around to preparing their last Will and Testament, as it once was affectionately known.
-More surprisingly, even a number of lawyers don’t seem to have received or acted upon the information that a Will is important to have in place to address one’s affairs while one still can.
+In fact, more than 70% of Canadians haven’t gotten around to preparing their last Will and Testament, as it once was affectionately known.
+More surprisingly, even a number of lawyers don’t seem to have received or acted upon the information that a Will is one of the most important documents you can make.

 Think about it: The very last thing someone needs to do is execute a properly-drafted Will.
 However, there will come a time when this is too late.

 “I don’t really own much.
 Why should I have a Will?”

 The question really isn’t how much you have (and most of us have more than we think, even if we don’t have a huge bank account).
 It’s about who will get what you have, and how it will be distributed, when you’re not around to control their actions.